Habib Wahid

-Early life
+Early life and education

-Habib Wahid was born and brought up in Dhaka, Bangladesh.
-His ancestral home is in Kusumpur in Srinagar of Munshiganj (Bikrampur).He attended South Breeze School in Dhanmondi.
-His father, Ferdous Wahid, was a Pop singer during the 1970s and 1980s.
-A few years later, he went to England in pursuit of higher education and studied music & audio engineering at the School of Audio Engineering in London.
-He is also a solo singer.
+Habib Wahid was born and brought up in Dhaka, Bangladesh to Ferdous Wahid, a Bangladeshi pop singer, and Roksana Wahid.
+His ancestral home is in south paiksha in Srinagar of Munshiganj (Bikrampur).
+He attended South Breeze School in Dhanmondi.

 Career

 2003: Debut with Krishno

-Habib Wahid started working with other Asian music producers such as Karsh Kale while in the UK.
+Wahid started working with other Asian music producers such as Karsh Kale while in the UK.
 Wahid was already working as a music producer, however he needed a vocalist to develop his new album.
 While living in London, he found the vocalist Kaya, a Sylheti restaurant owner, who would collaborate with him on the album.
 In 2003, Wahid released his first album Krishno, a collaborative effort with Wahid producing the music while Kaya sang.
 The album proved to be a success in Britain and Bangladesh.
 The album Krishno was a fusion of folk and modern Ektaar Music Ltd, introducing a new genre to the Dhaka music arena.

 2004–2014: Successful albums and soundtracks

-In the next few years, he released six albums, Maya (2004), Moina Go (2005), Shono (2006), Panjabiwala (2007), Bolchi Tomake (2008) and O Bosheshe (2008).
+In the next few years, Wahid released six albums, Maya (2004), Moina Go (2005), Shono (2006), Panjabiwala (2007), Bolchi Tomake (2008) and O Bosheshe (2008).
 To keep the Bangladeshi music growing, Wahid would usually introduce new artists in his albums.
 Besides Kaya, he has showcased singers such as Helal, Julee, Nirjhor, Shireen and Nancy in these albums.
 Wahid debuted as a vocalist in his album Moina Go where he sang two tracks, Din Gelo and Esho Brishti Namai.
 He also featured his father, Ferdous Wahid, as a singer in his albums.
 On 1 June 2011 Wahid's 8th album Ahoban! was released.
 The album consists of 9 tracks in which three are duet songs with Nancy and Kona and one track was sung by Ferdous Wahid.
 Wahid has released another album named Shadhin in December 2012.

 In addition to his solo albums, Wahid also has released collaborative albums as well.
 Similar to how Krishno heavily featured Kaya, Maya also featured Kaya and Helal.
 In 2007, Wahid released the album Panjabiwala with Shireen Jawad.
 After featuring him on a number of tracks in different albums, Habib Wahid released a collaborative album with his father Ferdous Wahid, O Bosheshe, in 2008.
 Later with the label Deadline Music, Wahid would release Somorpon with Aurthohin & Warfaze in 2011, as well as Rong with Nancy in 2012.

-He also has composed songs for different film soundtracks such as Hridoyer Kotha, Akash Chhoa Bhalobasa, Chandragrohon, I Love You, Eito Prem, Third Person Singular Number, Amar Ache Jol, and many others.
+Wahid also has composed songs for different film soundtracks such as Hridoyer Kotha, Akash Chhoa Bhalobasa, Chandragrohon, I Love You (2012 film), Eito Prem, Third Person Singular Number, Amar Ache Jol, and many others.
 Wahid makes songs that "has the essence from the roots of Bangla music", says Kumar Bishwajit while recording a song under the direction of Wahid in a movie called Projapoti.